harshitjain17/JobAssist-AI/azure-functions/jobassistai-http-trigger-openai/README.md

 ## Overview

 This Azure Function integrates with **Azure OpenAI** to generate responses based on a predefined **system prompt** and a **user prompt**.
-It is designed to be reusable for various OpenAI-powered requests and is currently used for task breakdown in JobAssistAI application.
+It supports two main HTTP-triggered endpoints for different use cases:

+1. **Basic OpenAI Integration**: Standard function to process user prompts with a system prompt.
+2. **OpenAI with Azure Search Integration**: Extended function that queries Azure Search data sources and provides citations in the response.

 ## Features

 - **HTTP Triggered**: Invoked via HTTP request.
-- **Dynamic Prompting**: Uses `system_prompt_mapping.json` to retrieve the appropriate system prompt based on the provided system role.
+- **Dynamic Prompting**: Retrieves system prompt based on the system role from `system_prompt_mapping.json`.
 - **Azure OpenAI Integration**: Calls Azure OpenAI API to generate structured responses.
+- **Azure Search Integration**: The second endpoint integrates with Azure Search to include citations in the response.
 - **JSON-based Input & Output**: Accepts input in JSON format and returns structured AI-generated responses.
-- **Modular Design**: Organized into reusable modules for configuration, clients and system prompt mapping.
+- **Modular Design**: Organized into reusable modules for configuration, clients, and system prompt mapping.
-- **Reusability**: Enable reusability by adding a new system role in `system_prompt_mapping.json` and sending HTTP requests with this system role and user prompt.

 ## Directory Structure
 ```